2024-FALL-DSC-412-001/NCState-Exploring-Machine-Learning-DSC412-project-Arjun-Vaish/README.md

 -K-means Clustering: To segment properties into distinct categories (e.g., small, medium, and large properties) based on attributes like size and price, providing additional insights into the data structure.

-This project is designed for learners and practitioners who want to explore machine learning techniques like linear regression and clustering using Python.
+This project is designed for learners who want to explore machine learning techniques like linear regression and clustering using Python.

 ## **Problem Statement**